-As an Aurora College student it is important that you are aware of your responsibilities and rights and the College's academic standards and expectations.
-Aurora College has three bylaws that govern student conduct; academic standards; and student loss of privileges, penalties, sanctions and appeals.
-In addition, there are policies and procedures dealing with the administration and operation of the College.
-Key elements of the bylaws and policies are outlined below.
+As an Aurora College student, it is important that you are aware of your responsibilities and rights and the College's academic standards and expectations.
+Aurora College has policies that govern student conduct, academic standards, and student appeals.
+Additional policies and procedures deal with the administration and operation of the College.
+Key elements of the policies are outlined below.
 The complete and current versions are available through the Campus Admissions Office, your local Community Learning Centre, and online at www.auroracollege.nt.ca

-Note: the Aurora College Act has been amended and Aurora College's policies and procedures are being revised as part of the transformation of Aurora College to a polytechnic university.
+Note: Aurora College is revising its policies and procedures as part of the transformation of Aurora College to a polytechnic university.

-PRIOR LEARNING ASSESSMENT AND RECOGNITION (POLICY C.03)
+RECOGNITION OF PRIOR LEARNING (POLICY C.03)